mwollek/GR-AntarcticIce/README.md

 ## Specification
-**NOTE:** Actual data covers a period of 9530 days, however data for mathematical the model has been upset only for the last 500 days.
+**NOTE:** Actual data covers a period of 9530 days, however data for mathematical model has been upset only for the last 500 days.

 The project has been divided into two parts:
   - Data preparation